Disney's Grand Floridian Resort & Spa

 Hotel information

 867 rooms in 5 lodges with 2 lifts in each.
-All have air-conditioning, cable TV with Disney Channel, safe, mini-fridge, hairdryer, iron and board.
+All with a patio or balcony, air-conditioning, flat-screen TV with Disney Channel, complimentary WiFi access, safe, mini-fridge, coffee/tea making dailities, hairdryer, iron and ironing board.

 Resort View Rooms have views of the courtyard, marina or pool areas, with either 1 king-size bed and 1 double-size sleeper sofa, 1 king-size bed and 1 day bed, 2 queen-size beds, or 2 queen-size beds and 1 day bed, sleeping maximum 5 people.